mesosphere-backup/dcos-vagrant/docs/deploy.md

     If you have multiple `dcos_generate_config.sh` files downloaded you can name them differently and specify which to use with `DCOS_GENERATE_CONFIG_PATH` (e.g. `export DCOS_GENERATE_CONFIG_PATH=dcos_generate_config-1.5-EA.sh`).

-    Enterprise edition installers are also supported.
+    Enterprise installers are also supported.
 Contact your sales representative or <sales@mesosphere.com> to obtain the right DC/OS installer.
-You may need to rename your Enterprise installer to `dcos_generate_config.sh`.
+Use e.g. `export DCOS_GENERATE_CONFIG_PATH=dcos_generate_config_ee-1.5` to select it.

 1. <a name="configure-the-dcos-installer"></a>Configure the DC/OS Installer